w3f/Grant-Milestone-Delivery/evaluations/cereNetwork_turnkeyPrivateBlockchainNetwork_1_semuelle.md

 **ad 1:** Various docs on setup, deployment, deploying assets, manual and automated asset transfer.
 Compilation issues resolved on request.
 Good unit test coverage of smart contracts (>94%), node tests _very_ basic.

-**ad 2b:** Direct wallet transfer documentation is outdated or incomplete.
+**ad 2b:** Direct wallet transfer documentation is slightly outdated or incomplete.
 There is no mention of having to add distribution accounts, and `transfer` parameters have changed.